HorvathHajnalka/BlogExplorer/README.md

    ```
    ng serve --open
    ```
-   This command compiles the application, launches the development server, and opens the application in your default web browser.
+  This command compiles the application on port 4200, launches the development server, and opens the application in your default web browser.
+Please note that the application is configured to only work on port 4200.

 ## Conclusion

 You should now have the Blog Explorer Platform running locally on your machine.